-Developmental trajectories of multitasking effects on motor control: a longitudinal study of cognitive, academic and social outcomes.
+Developmental trajectories of multitasking effects on motor control: a longitudinal study of cognitive, academic and social outcomes. (collaborators: Dr Jasmine Menant (Neura), Prof Stephen Lord (Neura), A/Prof Melanie Porter (Macquarie)).

 In young children, there is strong evidence that movement is vital to cognitive development.
 The ability to carry out cognitive and motor tasks at the same time (i.e. multitasking) is a critical skill for daily living and social inclusion across the home and school settings.

-Yet, in comparison to the extensive research on multitasking in the ageing population, little is known about developmental trajectories in dual-task prioritization in childhood through adolescence, and the impact on differential academic, cognitive, and social outcomes.
+Yet, in comparison to the extensive research on multitasking in the ageing population, little is known about developmental trajectories in dual-task prioritisation in childhood through adolescence, and the impact on differential academic, cognitive, and social outcomes.

 This program of research funded by the Australian Research Council (Hocking #DE160100042) will use a lifespan and individual-differences approach to investigate three core aims: